Is Imperfect Women Based on a True Story?

-Apple TV+’s murder mystery series, ‘Imperfect Women’, follows the story of three friends whose lives are unravelled after a shocking murder.
+Apple TV’s murder mystery series, ‘Imperfect Women’, follows the story of three friends whose lives are unraveled after a shocking murder.
 Eleanor, Mary, and Nancy have been friends since college.
 They have known each other for so many years that they know the ins and outs of one another’s lives.
 Or so they think.
 When Nancy is murdered, a den of secrets and lies comes out into the open, which leads to more questions than answers.
 Created by Annie Weisman, the show explores the mystery from the perspective of the three friends, delivering a fractured image of what perfect seemingly means.
 The heightened sense of realism makes the characters and their trials highly relatable.
 SPOILERS AHEAD.

 Imperfect Women’s Fictional Premise Touches Upon Real Issues

 Hall knew something incredibly devastating had to happen for the women’s years-long friendship to suffer a strain strong enough to break them.
-This led her to the part about Nancy getting murdered, which is where the story took off.
+This led her to the part about Nancy getting murdered, which is where the story takes off.
 While Hall didn’t specifically draw upon any particular person or case to write the story, she did borrow elements from things and people she’d come across in general, especially during her time as a journalist.
 She has talked about paying attention to people and listening to them intently, which gives a lot of insight into their minds.
 This eventually feeds into her characters.
 This approach allowed her to ground the three protagonists in reality.

 The Actresses Added More Layers to the Characters and Their Friendship